frootlab/frootlab.github.io/_projects/vivid.md

 by Vivid Node within a pre-defined time window are ranked by their evaluation scores.

 Thereupon the highest ranked code offers are looked up in a local algorithm cache, by using the combination of the domain name of the store and the algorithm id.
-If this combination, however, could not be found, Vivid Node creates a `CODE REQUEST` to the respective store, which includes the algorithm id and a cryptographic token, that identifies the user.
+If this combination, however, could not be found, Vivid Node creates a `CODE REQUEST` to the respective store, which includes (C1) the Algorithm ID and (C2) a cryptographic token, that identifies the user.
 Finally, the transaction is finished, when the store responds to the code request with a `CODE ANSWER`.
 This answer depends on the authorization of the user: If the user is unknown or not allowed to receive the algorithm, the answer is constituted by (A1) the Algorithm ID and a respective (A2) Error Notification Flag.
 If the user, however is authorized the error flag is empty and the answer also comprises (A3) the encoded algorithm.

 The above description, however, conceals one essential detail that is necessary to share code between different organizations: For any instance and any